 Hitachi Coil Nailers Recalled Over Serious Injury Risk

-On March 11, 2010, the Consumer Products Safety Commission (CPSC) [2] issued a recall for about 50,000 coil nailers made by Hitachi Koki U.S.A., after it was found that the devices may have a faulty feeder that can allow nails to be ejected sideways, which poses a serious injury risk to the user or bystanders.
+According to the CPSC, on March 11, 2010, the Consumer Products Safety Commission (CPSC) [2] issued a recall for about 50,000 coil nailers made by Hitachi Koki U.S.A., after it was found that the devices may have a faulty feeder that can allow nails to be ejected sideways, which poses a serious injury risk to the user or bystanders.

 CPSC has received at least 37 reports of nails being ejected sideways, including 15 reports of injuries.
 The injuries were primarily located in the eye region, with 5 cases of partial blindness.

-Affected model number is NV83A2, which can be found on the body of the coil nailer.
+The affected model number is NV83A2, which can be found on the body of the coil nailer.
 Only units manufactured between Oct.
 2002 and Sept.
 2005 are included in the recall.

 Types of Nail Gun Injuries

-Nail gun accidents often involve serious injuries and exact a life long toll on the injured worker or bystander.
+Nail gun accidents often involve serious injuries and exact a lifelong toll on the injured worker or bystander.
 Some of the more common injuries from nail gun accidents include:

-- Eye injuries - There are an estimated 1,000 eye injuries each day in U.S. workplaces.
+- Eye injuries – There are an estimated 1,000 eye injuries each day in U.S. workplaces.
 Many of these injuries are serious.
-According to OSHA, these injuries equal $300 million per year in lost production time, medical expenses, and workers compensation.
+According to OSHA, these injuries equal $300 million per year in lost production time, medical expenses, and worker’s compensation.

 - Brain damage - Loose nails often strike the head or face resulting in brain damage.
 Workers who suffer these nail-related brain injuries may be confronted with confusing lifestyle changes.
 The physical damage may be small, but simple tasks can become difficult or even impossible.
 The person may experience memory loss and more serious deficits from which they may never recover.